daronphang/programming-resources/networking/protocols/CORS.md

 ## SOP (Single Origin Policy)

 An important concept in the web application security model.
-The source combines the scheme (protocol), hostname, and port. **SOP prevents the resposne from being read by another domain, and is irrelevant to whether a CSRF attack is successful or not**.
+The source combines the scheme (protocol), hostname, and port. **SOP prevents the response from being read by another domain, and is irrelevant to whether a CSRF attack is successful or not**.
+It does not prevent the request from being sent by the browser.
 The only time SOP comes into play with CSRF is to prevent any token from being read by a different domain.

 ```
 https://www.example.com:443